Deutsche Telekom: History

 In February 2020, Deutsche Telekom joined a new partnership called HAPS Alliance to promote the use of high-altitude vehicles in the Earth's stratosphere with the goal of eliminating the digital divide.
 On April 1, 2020, Sprint completed the merger with T-Mobile US, making T-Mobile US the owner of Sprint and becoming its subsidiary until the Sprint brand is phased out.
 The merger also led SoftBank Group, the then-owner of Sprint, to hold up to 24% of New T-Mobile's shares while Deutsche Telekom holds up to 43% of its shares.
 The remaining 33% is since held by public shareholders.

 In September 2021, Deutsche Telekom sold T-Mobile Netherlands for €5.1 billion to the investment companies Apax Partners and Warburg Pincus.
-In September 2022, Deutsche Telekom is expanding its activities in the field of blockchain technology.
-DT’s subsidiary, Deutsche Telekom MMS provides the Ethereum Network with infrastructure in the form of validation nodes.
+In September 2022, Deutsche Telekom started expanding its activities in the field of blockchain technology.
+DT's subsidiary, Deutsche Telekom MMS provides the Ethereum Network with infrastructure in the form of validation nodes.

 In December 2023, Deutsche Telekom and Nokia with Fujitsu began deploying a multivendor Open Radio Access Network (Open RAN).
 The network is fully integrated into Deutsche Telekom's existing commercial network, including 5G AirScale compatible with Open RAN.

+In July 2025, a partnership between Deutsche Telekom and Nvidia was announced to jointly develop industrial AI cloud infrastructure.
+This collaboration also includes the construction of a data center in Munich, with an investment volume estimated at one billion euros.

+In April 2026, Deutsche Telekom explored a potential merger with its majority-owned subsidiary T-Mobile US in a deal that could create one of the world's largest telecommunications companies, subject to regulatory approvals and shareholder approval.
+This deal would result in Deutsche Telekom owning the entirety of T-Mobile US for the first time since the 2013 MetroPCS merger.

 Finances

 For the fiscal year 2017, Deutsche Telekom reported earnings of €3.5 billion, with an annual revenue of €74.9 billion, an increase of 2.5% over the previous fiscal cycle.
 Deutsche Telekom's shares traded at over €14 per share, and its market capitalization was valued at US$68.4 billion in November 2018.

+For the fiscal year 2025, Deutsche Telekom reported a net profit of €17.8 billion, with an annual revenue of €114.4 billion, representing a significant long-term growth compared to previous years.
+By May 2026, Deutsche Telekom's shares traded at over €27 per share, with its market capitalization reaching approximately €140 billion.

 The key trends for Deutsche Telekom are (as at the financial year ending December 31):